sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/15-flight-instructions.md

 the SSH interface because the program is running onboard the drone.
 The keyboard focus must be on the web page for these commands to work.

-1. Find the disarm command, spacebar and press it.
-If anything goes wrong be prepared to immediately hit spacebar to disarm the drone.
+1. Find the disarm command, ***spacebar*** and press it.  **If anything goes wrong be prepared to immediately hit spacebar to disarm the drone.**

 1. First arm your drone by pressing `;`.
 The propellers should start spinning slowly.
 If they spin fast, or you hear strange noises, immediately disarm the drone.
 If they do not spin, try tilting the drone; they should spin faster in response to the tilt.
-If they still do not spin, verify you are connected to the drone and that all the ROS nodes are properly started including rosbridge and the mode_controller.py.
+If they still do not spin, verify you are connected to the drone and that all the ROS nodes are properly started.

+1. Disarm your drone (spacebar) and ensure that the propellors slow down almost immediately and then stop spinning.
+If there is a delay, then there is likely network latency and this could cause flight issues.
+If you are connected to the drones network and there is delay, try restarting the Pi.
+If you are connected to your home network and there is delay, restart the Pi and use the drone's network to fly instead.

+1. Try arming (`;`) and disarming (spaceba) again to ensure that the drone is responsive.

-1. If all goes well, press `t` to takeoff.
+1. If all goes well, arm the drone, then press `t` to takeoff.
 Be prepared to disarm the drone if anything goes wrong.

 1. Move in the plane using `i`, `j`, `k`, `l` on the keyboard.
 When